Skip to main content

 Large thematic networks in Higher Education will have as primary objective to collect, share and discuss among the partners research findings, content of courses and experiences, products (studies, articles, etc.).
 Each network will establish a tool allowing the partners to share their academic works and run peer review exercises, also commenting on the posted documents.
 The coordinator of the network will regularly make a selection of the most innovative and interesting results to be provided to the Commission.

-• Jean Monnet Network on internal policy: Digital Transformation in Europe
+• Jean Monnet Network on internal policy: EU enlargement as a catalyst for progress

-• Jean Monnet Network on external policy: EU-Africa
+• Jean Monnet Network on external policy: EU-North America

 The final aim of the thematic networks is to provide regular feedback (e.g. an online newsletter) on the most advanced and innovative practices in the field, supporting and adding value to the debate.